 Lucas County requires every licensed sewer tapper to file a $50,000 bond with the Sanitary Engineer's office before tapping into the county sanitary sewer.
-Ours is $1,500 flat — 3% of the bond amount, the same for every contractor.
-The application is five minutes, no credit check.
+Ours is $250 flat — the price our carrier sets for this bond, the same for every contractor.
+The bond issues the moment you pay — no credit review of any kind, not even a soft pull.

 Tapper bonds are about the simplest thing in surety.
 Here's the entire process: